★ Desert Mountain ★ Ultra-Luxury Golf Community

 Sonoran Clubhouse

 75,000 square foot main clubhouse.
-Multiple dining venues, formal and casual.
-Banquet and event facilities.
-Pro shop.
+Multiple dining venues, banquet facilities, pro shop.

 Sonoran Spa & Fitness

 Recently expanded wellness facility.
-Full spa services, fitness studio, group classes, indoor and outdoor recovery spaces.
+Full spa services, fitness studio, group classes.

 What Are the Desert Mountain Scottsdale Real Estate Golf & Club Details?